Mango: Culinary

 Mango is used to make juices, smoothies, ice cream, fruit bars, raspados, aguas frescas, pies, and sweet chili sauce, or mixed with chamoy, a sweet and spicy chili paste.
-It is popular on a stick dipped in hot chili powder and salt or as a main ingredient in fresh fruit combinations.
 In Central America, mango is either eaten green, mixed with salt, vinegar, black pepper, and hot sauce, or ripe in various forms.

 Pieces of mango can be mashed and used as a topping on ice cream or blended with milk and ice as milkshakes.
-Sweet glutinous rice is flavored with coconut, then served with sliced mango as a dessert.
+Sweet glutinous rice is flavored with coconut, then served with sliced mango as mango sticky rice.
 In other parts of Southeast Asia, mangoes are pickled with fish sauce and rice vinegar.
 Green mangoes can be used in mango salad with fish sauce and dried shrimp.
 Mango with condensed milk may be used as a topping for shaved ice.

 Raw green mangoes can be sliced and eaten like a salad.
 In most parts of Southeast Asia, they are commonly eaten with fish sauce, vinegar, soy sauce, or with a dash of salt (plain or spicy) – a combination usually known as "mango salad" in English.

-In the Philippines, green mangoes are also commonly eaten with bagoong (salty fish or shrimp paste), salt, soy sauce, vinegar, and/or chilis.
-Mango float and mango cake, which use slices of ripe mangoes, are also popular in the Philippines.
-Dried strips of sweet, ripe mango (sometimes combined with seedless tamarind to form mangorind) are also popular.
+In the Philippines, green mangoes are also commonly eaten with bagoong (salty fish or shrimp paste), salt, soy sauce, vinegar, or chilis.
+Mango float and mango cake, which use slices of ripe mangoes, are eaten in the Philippines.
+Dried strips of sweet, ripe mango (sometimes combined with seedless tamarind to form mangorind) are also consumed.
 Mangoes may be used to make juices, mango nectar, and as a flavoring and major ingredient in mango ice cream and sorbetes.

-The seed kernels can be roasted and eaten.